 As a backpacker, you need to be aware that relying on the annual family travel insurance policy may not be sufficient, as this may not provide adequate cover for the activities you want to engage in, or the destinations you want to visit.

 Equally, don't make the mistake of thinking the European Health Insurance Card (EHIC) will cover the costs of you getting home if you fall ill - or that the UK government will pick up the bill if something goes wrong.
 The key is to shop around on a comparison site to see how the various dedicated backpacker insurance policies on offer stack up, as costs and deals will vary considerably.

 And remember, that while cheap cover may seem appealing, you must check the policy offers the right level of cover for your needs.

 At TravelSupermarket we recommend the following levels of cover as a minimum:

-There are a number of features to consider when buying your backpacker travel insurance, so make sure you compare policies carefully before you buy ...
+There are a number of features to consider when buying backpacker travel insurance, so make sure you compare policies carefully before you buy ...

 When choosing a gap year travel insurance policy, the most important features to look for are medical treatment, repatriation and cancellation in case you fall ill and are unable to go on travelling.

 Additional features to look out for include 24-hour emergency service and assistance, personal liability cover in case you are sued for causing injury or damaging property, and baggage cover.
 On top of this, it's important to check that all the destinations that you are travelling to - or through - are covered.